W-Tran/uplift-modelling/README.md

 **Notes/Future work**

-- I am still in the process of reviewing the literature in order to gain a better understanding of how these models train and make predictions, my understanding of these models is still relatively rudimentary
+- Continue reviewing the literature in order to gain a better understanding of the uplift model training and prediction process
-- Non-clinical datasets are limited and are usually [heavily anonymized](http://ailab.criteo.com/criteo-uplift-prediction-dataset/) which makes experimenting with these models difficult
+- Non-clinical datasets are limited and are usually [heavily anonymized](http://ailab.criteo.com/criteo-uplift-prediction-dataset/) which makes experimenting with these models difficult.
+Find more datasets to experiment with

 <p align="center"><img src="data/figures/cumulative_lift.png" width=750></p>
 <p align="center"><img src="data/figures/visit_rate_by_model.png" width=750></p>